Deep Learning as the Disciplined Construction of Tame Objects: O-minimality and tame geometry

 In fact, we can achieve an arbitrarily high finite degree of smoothness:

-\begin{smoothMonotonicityTheorem*} Given $r\geq 1$, if $f:(a,b)\to\R$ is definable, then there exist points $a=a_0<a_1<\cdots<a_k<a_{k+1}=b$ in $(a,b)$ such that each restriction $f|_{(a_i,a_{i+1})}$ is $C^r$-smooth, and either constant or strictly monotone. \end{smoothMonotonicityTheorem*} In order to quickly prove the \cref{smoothMonotonicityTheorem*}, we recall the classical Lebesgue's Theorem (1904) from real analysis:
+\begin{smoothMonotonicityTheorem*} Given $r\geq 1$, if $f:(a,b)\to\R$ is definable in an o-minimal structure, then there exist points $a=a_0<a_1<\cdots<a_k<a_{k+1}=b$ in $(a,b)$ such that each restriction $f|_{(a_i,a_{i+1})}$ is $C^r$-smooth, and either constant or strictly monotone. \end{smoothMonotonicityTheorem*} In order to quickly prove the \cref{smoothMonotonicityTheorem*}, we recall the classical Lebesgue's Theorem (1904) from real analysis:

 \begin{quote} \emph{If $f:(a,b)\to\R$ is monotone, then $f$ is differentiable a.e. on $(a,b)$.} \end{quote} \begin{proof} Let $r=1$.
 By the \cref{monotonicity_theorem}, we can assume $f$ is monotone.
 Since the points of (non)differentiability are definable (exercise!), and measure zero by Lebesgue's Theorem, we have from the \cref{th:smallsets} that there are only finitely many points of non-differentiability.
 The case $r\geq 2$ follows by induction. \end{proof}